 The following video is Amelia’s debut with Camerata Chicago as part of the Sweetest Day Series:

-She performed an entire recital of virtuoso classics on 98.7WFMT Introductions (podcast available) on December 3, 2016.
+Amelia is Concert Master of the Camerata Chicago Academy Orchestra.
+She performed an entire recital of virtuoso classics on 98.7WFMT Introductions on December 3, 2016.
 She was accompanied by Cindy Trowbridge and performed:

 Violin Sonata No. 4 in D Major, HWV371, George Frideric Handel